mendix/docs/howtogeneral/mendixcloud/node-permissions.md

 --
 title: "Node Permissions of Your Licensed App"
-space: ""
+space: "Developer Portal
-category: ""
+category: "Settings
-description: ""
+description: "This page describes the permission settings of your node."
-tags: ""
+tags: ["Node","Permission","Developer Portal"]
 ---

 ## 1 Introduction